wdawson/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 {% img blog/react-spring-boot/react-welcome.png alt:"Welcome to React" width:"800" %}{: .center-image }

-Thus far, you’ve created a `good-beers` API and a React app, but you haven’t created the UI to display the list of beers from your API.
+Thus far, you've created a `good-beers` API and a React app, but you haven't created the UI to display the list of beers from your API.
 To do this, open `client/src/App.tsx` and add a `componentDidMount()` method.

 ```typescript
 componentDidMount() {